MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Need help or support?

-If you encounter an issue, check out these topics:
+If you encounter an issue, check out these pages:

 - [FAQ](faq.md)